 Atlantic Acting School participates in the Federal Student Aid program through the Department of Education.
 Students are eligible for Federal financial aid through FAFSA for the Certificate Program – 2 years: Acting.
-Atlantic Acting School is not a participating organization in the Plan 529 College Savings plan through the IRS.

 Atlantic Acting School’s institution code is 042903.